Beach volleyball: Naturist volleyball

-Common injuries
+Injuries

 Germany's Sara Goller (left) and Laura Ludwig with blue kinesio tape.

 The most common injuries in beach volleyball are knee, ankle, shoulder and finger injuries.
 Pain due to overuse of the knee, lower back, and especially shoulder is common as well, but is less prevalent than in indoor volleyball due to the soft landing surface.
 Acute lost-time injuries are also relatively rare in beach volleyball compared to other team sports.
 Many players use kinesiology tape.
 Interest in this tape has surged after American beach volleyball player and three-time Olympic gold medalist Kerri Walsh wore it at the 2008 Beijing Olympics.

 Variants

 4x4 beach volleyball

 4x4 beach volleyball is a variant of the regular two-man beach game that is popular in the United States and Brazil.
 FIVB-sanctioned matches are best of 3 sets played to 21 points (15 points in a third set tie-break), with four starting players and up to two substitutes in a team.
 4x4 is contested at the World Beach Games.